 How are you able to perform mobile IV's?

-We operate under a strict set of protocols that our medical director has approved; all treatments are prescribed to you by him.
-All of our medical professionals are nurses who are certified, trained, and skilled to administer your IV.
+We operate under a strict set of protocols that our medical directors has approved; all treatments are prescribed to you by them.
+All of our IV Specialists are experienced nurses who are certified, trained, and skilled to properly care for you.